 Sanibel Island Offers Visitors

-Once on the island, Sanibel offers visitors 15 miles of pristine beaches and visitors may find it easier to get around via the 22-mile network of bike paths for a slower, more relaxed pace.
+Once visitors arrive on the island they can enjoy 15 miles of pristine beaches.
+Many visitors find it easier to get around the island’s 22-mile bike path.
 There are no traffic lights on Sanibel.
-Periwinkle Way is the main thoroughfare on the island with access to the commercial districts.
+However, Periwinkle Way is the main thoroughfare on the island with access to the commercial districts.
 Running parallel to Periwinkle Way is Gulf Drive which allows access to many of the islands resorts and private homes.

 Sanibel Island is home to the J.N.
 Ding Darling National Wildlife Refuge with approximately 250 bird species, along with a host of other wildlife native to the area including manatees and alligators.

-The island is also known for the abundance of seashells, 250 species, found on local beaches.
+Sanibel is known for the spectacular 250 species of seashells found on local beaches.
 The area is referred to as the Shelling Capital of the country.
 Shelling attracts visitors to the island year round.
-Most can be seen in the “Sanibel stoop” or the popular bent over position many have as they search for shells in the sand.
+In fact most visitors learn the “Sanibel stoop,” the popular bent over position to search for shells on the beach.
 Learn more about the island’s icon at the Bailey-Matthews National Shell Museum located on Sanibel Island.

 Did you know: There is a National Seashell Day?
-It’s usually the first day of summer so come join in the “shellabration” for vacation here on the island.
+Yes, National Seashell Day is usually the first day of summer.
+Come join in the “shellabration” for vacation here on the island.